kubernetes/minikube/site/content/en/docs/faq/_index.md

 ## How to ignore the kubeadm requirements and pre-flight checks (such as minimum CPU count)?

-KubeAdm has several software/hardware requirements to ensure a healthy Kubernetes cluster, to ignore all of them, (For example if you want to run minikube on 1 CPU, you can run:
+KubeAdm has several software/hardware requirements to ensure a healthy Kubernetes cluster, to ignore all of them,
 ```
 minikube start --force --extra-config=kubeadm.skip-phases=preflight
 ```